-At the time of writing, 113,000 companies in over 120 countries use HubSpot to grow their business.
+As of January 2022, 128 000, companies in over 120 countries use HubSpot to grow their business.
 HubSpot’s CRM platform includes separate marketing, sales, operations, CMS and service solutions — known as Hubs.
 While each Hub is powerful in its own right, subscribing to HubSpot’s full suite gives you an integrated, all-in-one business solutions platform.

 HubSpot’s meteoric rise and clever solutions put it on even footing with Salesforce.
-This might puzzle business leaders who know HubSpot solely as a marketing tool, but the truth is it’s an all-in-one platform for growth.
+Business leaders who know Hubspot solely as a marketing tool may be wondering how Hubspot can replace Salesforce, but the truth is it’s an all-in-one platform for growth.
 We discuss this myth, along with others, in our article Mythbusting: HubSpot vs Salesforce.

 Considering HubSpot’s many successes, instead of asking whether the platform is a fitting replacement for Salesforce, it might be better to ask — ‘what are the business benefits of moving from Salesforce to HubSpot?’

 Let’s compare the features of Salesforce and HubSpot to uncover the potential business benefits of replacing your Salesforce CRM.
 We’ll start with the first question that everyone asks — is there a difference in cost?

 The nifty table below shows what you would be paying for each HubSpot Hub.
 While HubSpot’s Marketing, Sales and Service Hubs start with a free tier for small businesses, their paid offerings scale up to the Enterprise level.
 The table prices reflect Enterprise-level services and assume that 50 people will use your CRM solution.

 Conversely, HubSpot is designed to be as user-friendly as possible.
 By emphasising user experience, HubSpot seems to be saying, “what’s the point of having complex features if no one is going to use them?”